tubiz/jusibe-wc-sms-notifications/README.md

 ## Changelog ##

+### 1.3.1 - November 19, 2019
+*	New: Add new replace variables: products, products with quantity, order notes and payment method

 ### 1.3.0 - November 19, 2019
 *	New: Add new replace variables: products, products with quantity and payment method
 *   Update: WC 3.8 compatibility.